Accommodated Testing Faculty Instructions

 • Note 1: You only complete the agreement once for the specific course, but must complete an agreement for your other course sections if applicable.

-• Note 2: Testing Agreements can be copied over to other sections of the same course within the Faculty Portal.
+• Note 2: Testing Agreements can be copied over to other sections of the same course within the Instructor Portal.

 Detailed steps in the process of the Testing Agreement